 A complete cloud security strategy addresses all three aspects, so no cracks exist within the foundation.
 You can think of each as a different lens or angle with which to view cloud security.
 A solid strategy must mitigate risk (security controls), defend against threats (secure coding and deployment), and overcome challenges (implement cultural and technical solutions) for your business to use the cloud to grow securely.

 You cannot completely eliminate risk; you can only manage it.
 Knowing common risks ahead of time will prepare you to deal with them within your environment.
-Let’s look at three.
+What are four cloud security risks?

 1. Unmanaged Attack Surface